You are here

 Major Areas of Interest

-The Department of Pathology, Section on Comparative Medicine of Wake Forest University School of Medicine offers Post-Doctoral Fellowship training in Comparative Medicine.
-These positions provide a unique opportunity for a motivated post-graduate veterinarian interested in advanced biomedical research training leading to an independent research career.
-The fellowship typically leads to a Ph.D. degree in Molecular Pathology.
+The Department of Pathology, Section on Comparative Medicine, of Wake Forest University School of Medicine offers four postdoctoral fellowships in comparative medicine.
+These positions provide a unique opportunity for motivated graduate veterinarians interested in advanced biomedical research training leading to an independent research career.
+The fellowship typically leads to a Ph.D. degree.

-Research opportunities include internationally recognized programs in aging, women’s health, cardiovascular disease, cancer biology, radiation biology, regenerative medicine, diabetes, reproductive system disorders, and substance abuse.
-Unique institutional resources include the Wake Forest University Primate Center, the Comprehensive Cancer Center of Wake Forest University, the WFU Institute for Regenerative Medicine, the Center for Human Genomics, the Center for Biomolecular Imaging, and the Sticht Center for Aging Research.
+Research opportunities include internationally recognized programs in primate research, aging, women’s health, cardiovascular disease, cancer biology, radiation biology, regenerative medicine, diabetes, reproductive system disorders, and substance abuse.

 Contact Information